 Severe or advanced periodontal disease can damage the gums and the underlying bone to such a degree that a proper state of health cannot be maintained.
-For Dr. Gottesman, the ultimate goal of periodontal therapy is to preserve and maintain your natural dentition whenever possible.
+For Dr. Gottesman, Dr. Pitman, and Dr. Bogart, the ultimate goal of periodontal therapy is to preserve and maintain your natural dentition whenever possible.
 When bone loss and receding gums have compromised the integrity of your natural teeth, surgical intervention is the best way to overcome the destruction that has been caused by periodontal disease.

 What is Pocket Depth Reduction?